-Oil and gas pipeline shall mean a flowline, crude oil transfer line, or gathering line as such terms are defined by the Colorado Oil and Gas Conservation Commission.
+Oil and gas pipeline shall mean a flowline, crude oil transfer line, or gathering line, as such terms are defined by the Colorado Oil and Gas Conservation Commission, and transmission lines.

-Operator as used in Division 5.17 shall mean any person who exercises the right to control the conduct of oil and gas operations.
+Operator as used in Division 5.17 shall mean any person who exercises the right to operate and control the conduct of an oil and gas facility or oil and gas pipeline operations.